isu-meta/doiowa/README.md

 C:\your\dir\doiowa> python doiowa.py check new-dois-0001 username password
 ```

-## Set and Workflow for Creating DOIs for Digital Commons Collections
+## Set Up and Workflow for Creating DOIs for Digital Commons Collections

+The workflow for working with Digital Commons collections differs greatly
+from working with other collections.
+Follow the instructions below to work
+with Digital Commons collections.

 ### Step 1